Zaappy/zaappy.github.io/README.md

 # [zynet.org](https://zynet.org)
-This in my **very W.I.P.** website.
-Eventually I plan to have many pages about me!
+This is the repo for my work-in-progress website.
+It will be updated soon to have interesting tidbits about me, as well as potentially an art gallery.